 BlogSarah started a collaboration with the Danish engineering magazine Ingeniøren in 2018 with the goal of sharing knowledge on astronomy, physics and science through blog posts.

 Public talksSarah often gives public lectures on astronomy related topics in both NYC and Denmark.
-She is passionate about storytelling, and she takes pride in pitching her talk at the right level.
+She is passionate about storytelling, and she takes pride in pitching her talk at the appropriate level.

 Latest YouTube video

 Interview about dark matter for Universe Today's YouTube.